Neuromuscular

 Myopathy

-Optimal stain for identifying Necrotic Muscle Fibers: C5b-9 complement on cytoplasm
+Optimal stain for identifying Necrotic Muscle Fibers: C5b-9 complement on fiber cytoplasm

 Myopathies with Abundant Muscle Fiber Necrosis: Comparative Pathology